mittelmark/oowidgets/tutorial.md

 Usually it is a good idea to place your widgets in a frame and arrange them therein using your geometry manager like `pack` or `grid`.
 The you can decide which methods of your widget to expose.
-In the example above here are all methods exposed using the methods `entry` and `label` which then forward the arguments to the right internal widget.
+In the example above all methods of our internal widgets are exposed using the methods `entry` and `label` which then forward the arguments to the right internal widget.
 If no method is given to these commands just the internal widget is returned.

 ```{.tcl}